 6 Advantages of Ecommerce Integration to NCR Counterpoint

 More and more consumers are choosing ecommerce as their preferred channel of shopping.
-It make sense to start carefully planning your point of sale to ecommerce integration into platforms such as Magento, WooCommerce, and Shopify.
+It makes sense to start carefully planning your point of sale to ecommerce integration into platforms such as Magento, WooCommerce, and Shopify.

 The average yearly amount spent online by consumers is expected to be over $2000 by 2021.
 To keep up with this growing reliance on online commerce, integrating your point of sale system with your ecommerce site should be one of your major considerations.
 (Statista)

-Below are some major advantages of integrating your Point of Sale system, in this case NCR Counterpoint, with your ecommerce website.
+Below are some major advantages of integrating your Point of Sale system, in this case, NCR Counterpoint, with your ecommerce website.